Sprint Logo

 United Telephone System Logo 1972-1987

-Telecommunications company Sprint began its professional journey in the nineteenth century.
-It has gone through many rebrandings, one of which was the rebranding of United Telecommunications and United Telephone System.
+The telecommunications company Sprint began its professional path in the nineteenth century.
+It underwent numerous rebrandings, one of which was the rebranding of United Telecommunications and United Telephone System.
 This happened in 1972.
-At the same time, the organization got a logo with a large black square consisting of eight smaller squares.
-The composition of the quadrilaterals looked like dial buttons on a landline phone.
-To the right of it was a three-line inscription “United Telephone System” in black.
-All three words were left-aligned and in a font from the Helvetica family.
+Then, the organization got a logo with a large black square consisting of eight smaller squares.
+The composition of quadrilaterals resembled the dial buttons on a landline phone.
+To the right of it was a three-line inscription, “United Telephone System” in black.
+All three words were aligned to the left and set in the Helvetica font family.

 1986 – 1991